ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 A queue is a data structure just like the waiting line that forms when you go to the bank.

-The sequence of a queue is Last In First Out (LIFO).
+The sequence of a queue is First In First Out (FIFO).

 In node when the call stack finishes all of it's instructions it then begins processing instructions from the queues in the event loop.